wikipathways/pathway-figure-ocr/codebook.md

 ```

 ## PubMed Central Image Extraction
+_These scripts are capable of populating the database with structured paper and figure information for future OCR runs._

 This url returns >77k figures from PMC articles matching "signaling pathways".
 Approximately 80% of these are actually pathway figures.
 These make a reasonably efficient source of sample figures to test methods. *Consider other search terms and other sources when scaling up.*